USD/INR Price Forecast for 2021: The Uptrend Continues

 Price: $80 – $85

-Price drivers: Developing Markets, Inflation, RBI actions, FED actions, Inflation
+Price drivers: Developing Markets, Inflation, RBI actions, FED actions, Global politics

 Price Prediction for the Indian Rupee for the Next Five Years

 Since April, the USD/INR has been retreating lower, although the long-term trend is clearly bullish, so we expect this pair to continue the decline for a bit longer, until it reaches the 20 monthly SMA, before it resumes the bullish trend again.
 Although, not everything is straightforward for this pair, since there are quite a few factors affecting it right now.
-The INR is certainly a risk currency, with India being a developing country, which is affected positively when the market sentiment is positive and in 2020 the sentiment was mainly positive for risk assets.
-Although that will probably turn the USD bullish too, which complicates the future for this pair.
+The INR is certainly a risk currency, with India being a developing country, which is affected positively when the market sentiment is positive and since May 2020 the sentiment has been mainly positive for risk assets despite the coronavirus.
+But the USD is turning bullish too, which complicates the future for the INR.
 Not all brokers provide INR pairs to trade, although some forex brokers do.

 The outbreak of the coronavirus sent traders and investors into panic mode, which often leads to a selloff in risk assets.
 The Indian Rupee is a pronounced risk currency, being from a developing country, so it turned bearish for about a month, with the USD also surging higher against all currencies.
 The USD/INR jumped from 72 to 78, but then the USD reversed and began the big decline.
 The COVID-19 pandemic turned out to be a massive negative factor for the USD, and as a result, the USD/INR has also been declining since April, and the price has fallen to the pre-pandemic levels, which means that all gains have been lost.